PYangLab/SnapCCESS/snapccess-py/README.md

 #### Description

-To create the VAE model with constant learning rate or Snapshot learning rate
+To get the embeddings from model after training.

 #### Usage